Caw blimey! The Blackbird

-Tom Aiken's former head chef has opened his own place at The Blackbird Bagnor – expect the unexpected.
+Tom Aiken's ex head chef has opened his own place at The Blackbird Bagnor – expect the unexpected.

 Newly refurbished and much raved about The Blackbird in Bagnor, near Newbury, has been getting a lot of attention from food critics.
 Why all the buzz?
 It might have something to do with Chef-owner Dom Robinson’s fine CV – having worked with renowned chefs Tom Aiken, Adam Byatt and Anthony Demetre.
 First impressions?
 The Blackbird is a classic country pub with grassy beer garden, roaring fires and low beams inside – all present and correct.
 But… oh my goodness, the food!
 Believe me, we are not talking your average triple cooked chip, gastropub fayre here.
 It’s a renaissance of classic cuisine using local, seasonal ingredients.
 Spoiler alert!
 It”s a bit spesh.